elg2605/netscan/readme.md

 ## Notes

 To scan large networks, you'll need to increase the number of open files for the user who runs netscan.
 150,000 works well for 10.0.0.0/16 networks (2^16 hosts).
 Experiment to find a suitable number of open files on your scanner system for your networks.
+Here's an example taken from my local __/etc/security/limits.conf__:

 ```bash
 user_name      soft    nofile      150000